JonnyHeavey/ngx-webauthn/CONTRIBUTING.md

 ## Report bugs using Github's [issues](https://github.com/briandilley/ngx-webauthn/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

-## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report, and I think it's a good model.
-Here's another example from [Craig Hockenberry](http://www.openradar.me/11905408).

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce
-  - Be specific!
-  - Give sample code if you can.
-[My stackoverflow question](http.stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love* thorough bug reports.
-I'm not even kidding.

-## Use a Consistent Coding Style
-I'm again borrowing these from [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md):
-* 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 # Contributing to NgxWebauthn